 Web Accessibility Initiative Accessible Audio Content Guide

 Microsoft Word transcription – The transcribe feature converts speech to a text transcript with each speaker individually separated.
 After your conversation, interview, or meeting, you can revisit parts of the recording by playing back the timestamped audio and edit the transcription to make corrections.
 You can save the full transcript as a Word document or insert snippets of it into existing documents.
+You can transcribe speech in two ways:

 - Record directly in Word – you get unlimited transcription recording directly into word.